 Position: Academic Advisor, Tutor Coordinator, Academic Advising and Learning Center

 Education: I graduated from Western Oregon University receiving a Double B.S.
 Degree in Speech Communication and in Social Science with a minor in Humanities.
-I currently am pursuing my M.S. degree in Information Technology from Western Oregon University.
+In 2014, I earned a Master of Science in Education from WOU, with a focus in Information Technology.

 My experience in higher education began at WOU in the Academic Advising and Learning Center in April 2007 when I began working as a student, in the role of a Peer Advisor.
 Following graduation in December 2009 I was brought back into the Academic Advising and Learning Center as an Academic Advisor.

 NACADA Award: Outstanding New Advisor - 2013

 Position: Academic Advisor, Academic Advising and Learning Center